 Here are our Top baby & kid-friendly Tokyo restaurants with play areas for ages 0 – 6 years.
 Looking for a great spot to relax at in Tokyo while the kids play?
 The temperatures are dropping and poor weather can make any family stuck indoors for too long scramble to the nearest cafe with a play space.
 Do you have a recommendation to add to our list?
 Please leave a comment.

-* Hours and prices are subject to change – as well as renovations.
-Please check each website for updates. *
+* Hours and prices are subject to change.
+Please check each website for updates and closures. *

 1) Picnic Cafe Wangan-Zoo Adventure, Kachidoki